 - Versova-Andheri-Ghatkopar corridor is an 11.40 km distance elevated metro.

-- It provided connectivity between the Eastern and Western suburbs with the Western and Central Railways.
+- It connected the Eastern and Western suburbs with the Western and Central Railways.

 - Facilitates smooth interchange between the suburban railway and MRT System at Andheri and Ghatkopar Stations.

-- Journey time reduced from 71 minutes to around 21 minutes between Versova and Ghatkopar.
+- Journey time was reduced from 71 minutes to around 21 minutes between Versova and Ghatkopar.

-- Enabled rail-based service to the MIDC, SEEPZ, and commercial areas.
+- It enabled rail-based service to the MIDC, SEEPZ, and commercial areas.